HACC2018/ohia.ai/client/README.md

 ### Run the app on your iOS device (iOS)

 **Note that this app was optimized for an iPhone 6 running on iOS version 12.0.1.
 It was made to be run by Xcode version 10.0 running on macOS Mojave version 10.14.
-If you experience other problems below, it may be due to versioning issues.**
+If you experience other problems below, it may be due to versioning issues.
+Check the [Troubleshooting](#troubleshooting) section first.**

 1. If you do not have Mojave, you will need to upgrade your macOS through the App Store.
 1. Then you will need to upgrade your Xcode to version 10.0, for compatibility with running iOS version 12.0.1.